Sustainable Agriculture & AgTech: Creating Jobs, Building Cities

 • Maintain crop schedule to ensure all crops are cared for on schedule to maintain optimal health and growth.

-• Coordinate with production supervisor on crop issues, transplant times, and harvest dates.
+• Coordinate with the production supervisor on crop issues, transplant times, and harvest dates.

-• Walk crop daily to ensure they are growing as expected, and address any issues witnessed.
+• Walk crops daily to ensure they are growing as expected and address any issues witnessed.

 • Maintain climate and growth factors in all stages of plant growth to meet production needs.